HSHS Bldg.Room 3100

 - What does Toledo have to offer?

-The department offers masters programs in School Counseling and Community Counseling, a masters/education specialist program in School Psychology, and a doctor of philosophy program in Counselor Education and Supervision.
+The department offers masters programs in School Counseling and Clinical Mental Health Counseling, and a doctor of philosophy program in Counselor Education.

-Where can I learn more about the courses offered through CESP?
+Where can I learn more about the courses offered through CE?

 What are the admission requirements for the masters programs?

-All masters applicants have to meet minimum admission criteria for the Graduate School.
+All masters applicants have to meet minimum admission criteria for the College of Graduate Studies.
 In addition, applicants should:

-Possess an undergraduate degree in an appropriate foundational field with a 3.0 or equivalent accumulated grade point average on a 4-point scale for all undergraduate study at all institutions attended.
+- Possess an undergraduate degree, Preference is given to students with a 3.0 or equivalent accumulated grade point average on a 4-point scale for all undergraduate study at all institutions attended.

 What are the doctoral program admission requirements?

-All doctoral applicants have to meet minimum admission criteria for the Graduate School.
+All doctoral applicants have to meet minimum admission criteria for the College of Graduate Studies.
 In addition, applicants should:

-Official Graduate Record Examination (GRE) scores of a minimum 520 Verbal plus a minimum 580 Quantitative (combined minimum of 1040, which is at the 50th percentile).
-GRE scores should be nor more than 5 years old.
-Students should contact the Graduate School regarding what constitutes an official GRE score report.
+- Official Graduate Record Examination (GRE) scores.
+Preference is given to applicants with a minimum 151 Verbal and a minimum 151 Quantitative (combined 302,which is at the 50th percentile).
+Applicants should contact the College of Graduate Studies regarding what constitutes an official GRE report..

 When should I apply?